 Diarrheal illness is one of the leading causes of mortality in the developing world, especially in children under five Years.
 Studies showed that Sub- Saharan Africa and South Asia have around 50 to 150 deaths from diarrhea per 100,000.
 In contrast, the rest of the world has below five deaths per 100,000.1 Poor sanitation, contaminated foods, and pipeline contamination are some known risk factors.
 The morbidity due to diarrhoea also remains essentially unchanged for ten years.
-Diarrhoea is caused by various pathogens usually transmitted by faecal-oral routes like salmonella paratyphi, shigella, campylobacter, E. coli, rotavirus, and Norwalk virus.
-Vibrio cholera alone is responsible for an annual 1.3-4.0 million morbidity and 21,000-143,000 mortality worldwide.2
+Diarrhoea is caused by various pathogens usually transmitted by faecal-oral salmonella routes like paratyphi, shiqella. campylobacter, E. coli, rotavirus, and Norwalk virus.
+Vibrio cholera alone is responsible for an annual 1.3-4.0 million morbidity and 21,000-143,000 mortality worldwide.

-The population who do not have access to safe drinking water across the globe is more than 884 million.3 Provision of clean drinking water and adequate sanitation are imperative in the prevention of Cholera and other faecal-oral route-borne diseases.
+The population who do not have access to safe drinking water across the globe is more than 884 doi: 10.22442/jlumhs.2022.001001 Received: 28-11-2022 Revised: 12-12-2022 Published Online: 23-12-2022 Accepted: 15-12-2022 million.
+Provision of clean drinking water and adequate sanitation is imperative in preventing Cholera and other faecal-oral route-borne diseases.
 Safe hygiene practices like drinking pure water, proper handwashing before meals and after toilets, and avoiding uncooked unhygienic food from roadside vendors can prevent most cases.
-However, effective treatment lies in replacing lost fluid orally or via IV fluid with antibiotics in severe conditions.4
+However, effective treatment lies in replacing lost fluid orally or via IV fluid with antibiotics in severe conditions.